 Your Website Has Duplicate Content

 Let’s say that your website has been around a few years, and has periodically accumulated some inbound links.
-Then, you unwittingly hire a shady SEO company, who “buys” several hundred or thousands of inbound links to your website.
+Then, you unwittingly hire a shady, Black Hat SEO company, who “buys” several hundred or thousands of inbound links (backlinks) to your website.
 Moreover, these large number of paid inbound links to your website come from “bad neighborhoods” (poor quality, spam websites) and appear over a very short period of time which is completely unnatural/unusual given the previous history of your website’s inbound link activity.
 Google will detect this unnatural “pattern” and number of inbound links.
 They may also conclude that these inbound links are paid (which is in direct violation of Google guidelines) because they are from known spam websites.
 To address this penalty, you may want to “disavow” all of these bad inbound links within your Google Search Console, which can be quite a tedious process.

 Your Website has Low Quality Content